myusb001/liblist/createSomeTopic/TecThing/HowToJava.md

 third,all of the work should be page.

 7,the road to the people.
-know more about how to make the product to more people.
+one,know more about how to make the product to more people. two,you should use a developer view to learn all of the product in the world .every day,there are so many products in the world and we can learn why this product can be popular,if some company is developing some product,we can pre view the future of the product ,this way can help us to make a good step to create our product.